Code of Student Conduct

 4.2.
 After a complaint is received, the vice president of Student Life or the Discipline Advisor acting on his behalf may conduct an investigation to determine if the charges may have merit and/or if they can be disposed of by mutual consent on a basis acceptable to the Discipline Advisor.
 Such disposition shall be final, and there shall be no subsequent proceedings.
 If the charges cannot be disposed of by mutual consent, the Discipline Advisor may later serve in the same matter as the Discipline Board or a member thereof.

 4.3.
-All charges shall be presented to the accused student in written form, indicating the alleged infraction.
+All charges shall be presented to the respondent in written form, indicating the alleged infraction.
 A time shall be set for a hearing, not less than two school days nor more than 15 calendar days after the student has been notified.
 Maximum time limits for scheduling of hearings may be extended at the discretion of the vice president of Student Life.

 4.4.
 Hearings shall be conducted by a Discipline Board according to the following guidelines: